Chris Rock Test Drives New Comedy Material Before Embarking On First World Tour In Nine Years

 “[The presidency] should at least have the rules of a game show.
 Steve Harvey’s wife can’t be on Family Feud.”

-Chris Rock could even become the second ever black President of the United States, according to The Wrap.
-The 51-year-old comedian announced in 2016 that he intends to run for President in 2020.
+Chris Rock could even become the second ever black president of the United States, according to The Wrap.
+The 51-year-old comedian announced in 2016 that he intends to run for president in 2020.

 I’m gonna run in 2020 wish me luck. pic.twitter.com/wkFCv7WrKB